 If you only have time for one historic house in Charleston, make it the Nathaniel Russell House.
 Located just a few blocks from the High Battery, the mansion is one of the finest neo-classical homes in the United States.

 The interior of Nathaniel Russell House centers around a dramatic three-story spiral staircase.
-As you amble through, you’ll admire elaborate plasterwork and restored period furniture collection.
+As you amble through on one of its walking tours, you’ll admire elaborate plasterwork on the walls and a restored period furniture collection.

 Aiken-Rhett House Museum